ThKrypt/QualCoder/16---Working-collaboratively-with-QualCoder.md

-# DRAFT PAGE  - some functions discussed below are not active
+# DRAFT PAGE  - Some functions discussed below are not active

 # Working Together in a Team